3D braided fabrics: Circular braiding and over-braiding

 In circular braiding, the bobbins (with opposite directions of rotation) move in two concentric orbits.
 The two orbits interfere to form dephased sinusoidal oscillations that determine the thread's pattern and crossing point.
 At this crossing point, the bobbins change their path to produce the upper and inner side of the braid.
 Generally, the circular braiding process produces braids with rotational symmetry.
 The over-braiding process follows the same principle as the circular braiding process, but the only modification is that the crossing point is located at the center.

 Four-step braiding process

 In this process, the bobbins move on the X and Y axes, which are mutually perpendicular to each other.
-In each step, the bobbins move to the neighboring crossing point in both axis and both directions, and stop for a specific interval of time.
+In each step, the bobbins move to the neighboring crossing point in both axes and both directions, and stop for a specific interval of time.
 Basic arrangement of the braiding field is obtained after a minimum of four steps.
 This method produces braids which have a constant cross section.